Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Introduction

+\item[\textit{ii)}] To address RQ2, we formulate a centralized social planner benchmark and two tractable optimization formulations for the strategic problem: \emph{i)} a continuous reformulation based on demand blocks, and \emph{ii)} a discrete MILP with big-$M$ constraints.
+This modeling structure makes it possible to precisely quantify welfare losses from strategic behavior while also clarifying the computational implications of different linearization choices.

+\item[\textit{iii)}] To address RQ3, we evaluate the robustness of these market dynamics under varying structural assumptions.
+By systematically analyzing the directional bias of our modeling choices, such as the representative-day selection, and terminal state of charge (SoC), we establish the boundary conditions of our results.
+This ensures that the core mechanisms of capacity withholding and diminishing welfare returns are disentangled from specific data-processing artifacts.

+\item[\textit{iv)}] We develop a data-driven case study for Denmark's DK1 bidding zone to derive managerial and policy insights.
+In particular, the analysis maps market concentration and aggregate storage capacity to welfare, price behavior, and scarcity, thereby clarifying when deploying additional storage capacity is socially valuable and when ownership structure becomes the more important regulatory instrument. \end{enumerate}

 The remainder of the study is structured as follows.
-Section \ref{lit} provides a comprehensive literature review of existing work on storage bidding strategies.
-Section \ref{method} introduces model formulation and solution techniques.
-Section \ref{design} presents the case study using Denmark’s 2030 electricity system.
-Finally, Section \ref{conclusion} summarizes the key findings and future research directions.
+Section \ref{lit} reviews the literature on storage bidding strategies.
+Section \ref{method} presents the mathematical model and the solution approaches.
+Section \ref{design} describes the Denmark case study and the simulation results.
+Section \ref{sec_discussion} discusses key insights, robustness of the results, and outlines some limitations.
+Section \ref{conclusion} concludes the paper.